bjornbytes/lovr-docs/guides/Distribution.md

 section above to get a zip file of the project.

 Next, you'll need an HTML file to visit in the browser.
 See [`lovr.html`](https://github.com/bjornbytes/lovr/blob/master/etc/lovr.html) for a small example file that can be customized.

+> Note: When using the lovr.html file from the repo, be sure to replace `{{{ SCRIPT }}}` with a
+> script tag pointing to lovr.js, like `<script type="text/javascript" src="lovr.js"></script>`.

 You can also create your own page, but at a minimum it should:

 - Have a `<canvas>` element with an id of `canvas`.
 - Declare a `Module` global in JavaScript to configure various settings.